I finally got around to watching the most recent 北野 武, Takeshi Kitano dvd the other night-- 2005's Takeshis' ...

 It concerns an established actor, Beat Takeshi, and his crossing paths with a struggling actor, Takeshi Kitano.
 A significant number of the cast play dual roles, which I was embarrassingly slow to comprehend, given the fairly confusing abstractions within film.
 As Beat Takeshi, Kitano plays himself as boorish and self-important and satirizes his own artistic conventions to comic effect.
 In his film-within-a-film, he plays a bandaged yakuza character.
 Annoyed by cicadas at his Okinawan hideaway, his character "unexpectedly" shoots his girlfriend before turning the gun on himself.

 The second half of the film grows even less conventional.
 Sometimes it just seemed strange for the sake of being strange.
 It moved toward abstraction like David Lynch's last few films have, as if to bait the deluded fans into comparing their own narrative reconstructions.
-I started to lose a bit of interest at that point since that kind of "artistic innovation" became pretty cliché before my parents ever met.
+I started to lose a bit of interest at that point since that kind of "artistic innovation" became pretty cliché long before my parents even met.

-One ingredient I quickly realized was possibly detracting from my enjoyment was the absence of longtime musical collaborator Joe Hishaishi (or, Hisaishi Joe, Mamoru Fujisawa's Nipponized version of "Quincy Jones"), whose moody, jazz & Japanese -influenced scores have always contributed to the tone of Kitano's previous films so complimentarily.
+One ingredient I quickly realized was possibly detracting from my enjoyment was the absence of longtime musical collaborator Joe Hishaishi (or, Hisaishi Joe, Mamoru Fujisawa's Nipponized version of "Quincy Jones"), whose moody, jazz and Japanese-influenced scores have always contributed to the tone of Kitano's previous films so complimentarily.
 I guess Takeshi Kitano and Joe Hisaishi got into it on the set of the amazing Dolls a few years back and lamentably ended their artistic arrangement.
 Apparently, Kitano saw Hisaishi walking in the rain with Hayao Miyazaki.